 - A range of policies and procedures, staff had signed to state that they were aware and understood the policies. - Comprehensive information for patients including a patient guide. - A system of obtaining patient views was available and viewed. - Staff employment files were available.
-Confirmation that the practitioners were registered with an appropriate professional body, references, training records and an enhanced Criminal Record Bureau check were available. - A protection of vulnerable adult's policy was in place and staff had undertaken training in this area.
+Confirmation that the practitioners were registered with an appropriate professional body, references, training records and an enhanced Criminal Record Bureau check were available. - A protection of vulnerable adult's policy was in place.
+Staff had undertaken training in this area.

-• In terms of confidentiality a policy/procedure was available.
-Staff had signed to state they were aware of this policy.
+- A confidentiality policy/procedure was available.
+Staff had signed to state they were aware of this policy. - There was a procedure for clinical audit. - There was a current British National Formulary available.
+An obesity resource pack was present.